 Other popular sustainable wine labels include those issued by LIVE (Low Input Viticulture and Enology) for wineries in the Pacific Northwest, LODI Rules and SIP (Sustainability in Practice) that considers the labor aspects of wine production.

 Isn’t Wine Vegan?

 Although you’d be right in one sense, the filtration process is often a stumbling block for both vegans and vegetarians.
 To control the tannin content of the wine, winemakers often use egg whites, gelatine, or milk proteins.
-There would only be a hint amount of this in the bottle (just a trace) but many militant vegans immediately cut wine out of their diet for this reason.
+There would only be a hint of this in the bottle (just a trace), but many militant vegans immediately cut wine out of their diet for this reason.

-However, it doesn’t mean that all bottles are off limits.
-Many are even now carrying the vegan symbol, because substances such as kaolin and bentonite are replacing the animal products usually used in the filtration process.
+However, it doesn’t mean that all bottles are off-limits.
+Many are even now carrying the vegan symbol because substances such as kaolin and bentonite are replacing the animal products usually used in the filtration process.
 There is hope yet!

 There’s bound to be a handful of bottles that you can drink.
 Organic wines are usually the best place to start looking, as they are less likely to use animal products in their wineries.
 Being a vegan or vegetarian trooper shouldn’t mean that you can’t enjoy a glass of red wine in the evenings.

 Can You Go Local?

 If you’re lucky enough to live near a vineyard, always support them with your business.
 This means fewer air miles go into shipping the wine, and you are financially bolstering winemakers in your area – critical if they are a small business.

 Wine, in moderation, is good for your health.
 However, as we’ve established, wine production isn’t the most environmentally friendly process.
 Still, you can pair a good bottle of Eco-friendly wine with any occasion, e.g, Valentine’s, by understanding the different wine labels and what they mean for you, your health, and the environment.